TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

-TYPO3 would not exist without the dedication and vision of Kasper Skårhøj and without the tireless work of all community members, especially the TYPO3 core team.
+TYPO3 would not exist without the dedication and vision of Kasper Skårhøj and without the tireless work of all community members, especially the TYPO3 Core Team.
 Here, we specifically want to thank the members who discovered and implemented many future-proof technologies for TYPO3 v6.
 Extbase would not be possible without this inspiration and these guidelines.